Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Results

 \section{Results}

 Let us now give further details of our numerical simulations of the IHSM with different parameter sets (Sec.~\ref{ss:simulation_setup}).
 We then present results for the average initial state (Sec.~\ref{ss:results_av-state}), followed by the fluctuation modes and their respective importance (Sec.~\ref{ss:results_modes}).
+Eventually, we attempt a comparison with results from a MC Glauber model, by performing IHSM simulations with a different underlying hot-spot distribution (Sec.~\ref{ss:results_IHSM_vs_MCGlauber}).